plasticrake/homebridge-tplink-smarthome/README.md

 You can remove them by running:
 `rm -rf ~/.homebridge/persist && rm -rf ~/.homebridge/accessories`

+You may also need to un-pair and re-pair your bridge to Homekit.

 ## Credits
 Thanks to George Georgovassilis and Thomas Baust for reverse engineering the HS1XX protocol.